Parent & Student Athletic Handbook

 In the event of thunderstorm warnings, TCS will use a lightning warning indicator to determine whether or not to cancel practice.

 All athletes in ALL sports must wear TCS Workout Gear for ALL practices.
+Students may wear SST gear purchased from the school store, SST award shirts, any current year coach-issued apparel or any previous year playoff apparel.

 PARTICIPATION IN SST (Speed and Strength Training)